vilimus/chatgpt-exec/README.md

 # chatgpt-exec
-Interact with ChatGPT in terminal
+Interact with ChatGPT in Python terminal.

 # Usage
 It is a standard back-and-forth interaction with ChatGPT, with three special commands: